Lordbooker/linux-g13-driver/README.md

 I've implemented a Standard Key-Set for the G13.
 So its now "plug'n'play".

-Akk Keys not in Standard Set have been mapped to 'G'.

 If you don't want to use des GUI App, just copy the Folder ".g13" from /bindings to your 'home' Directory an you be able to use Tools like "Input Remapper" to make your own sets.
 Or you can make entries manually in the files.